-Award-winning Host of National Public Radio’s Fresh Air
+Award-winning Host and Co-Executive Producer of National Public Radio’s Fresh Air

 "[Terry Gross is] a trusted voice and arbiter in the cultural landscape."— The New York Times

 "Arguably one of the most thought-provoking interviewers working in media today — a working rival of Ted Koppel and Larry King."— The Los Angeles Times

 "Certainly the best cultural interviewer in America, and one of the best all-around interviewers, period.
 Her smart, thoughtful questioning pushes her guests in unlikely directions."— The Boston Phoenix